-- 1. TAMs are reachable on the Internet, and Agents are on networks that might be behind a firewall, so that communication must be initiated by an Agent.
+- 1. TAMs are reachable on the Internet, and Agents are on networks that might be behind a firewall or stateful NAT, so that communication must be initiated by an Agent.
 Thus, the Agent has an HTTP Client and the TAM has an HTTP Server. - 2.
-Agents are reachable on the Internet, and TAMs are on networks that might be behind a firewall, so that communication must be initiated by a TAM.
+Agents are reachable on the Internet, and TAMs are on networks that might be behind a firewall or stateful NAT, so that communication must be initiated by a TAM.
 Thus, the Agent has an HTTP Server and the TAM has an HTTP Client.